jeffthorne/sejam_python_bootcamp/README.md

 4. Install bootcamp required python packages with pip. pip install -r requirements.txt

-5. Make sure your editior if using one points to the Python Interpreter in your virtualenv.
+5. Make sure your editior if using one points to the Python Interpreter in your virtualenv if you editor supports and you want to execute files from editor:

    In Sublime:
    tools > build system > new build system<br/>